tim-thompsonco/BottomTime/README.md

 <p>Create Auth and Client microservices that will be added to the solution to utilize a microservices architecture in a monorepo.
 The React Client microservice will consume the Auth and API microservices to allow users to create and manage dive logs through a SPA front end.</p>

 <h2>Build Pipeline</h2>
-<p>Acceptance environment points to https://bottomtimedives-acc.herokuapp.com/swagger/index.html.</p>
+<p>QA environment points to https://bottomtimedives-qa.herokuapp.com/swagger/index.html.</p>
 <p>Production environment points to https://bottomtimedives.herokuapp.com/swagger/index.html.</p>
-<p>For all code changes, a branch is cut off acceptance for each ticket, which is then squashed and merged into acceptance once the ticket is complete.
-The acceptance environment is then tested first prior to merging acceptance into production to avoid downtime from breaking changes.</p>
+<p>For all code changes, a branch is cut off QA for each ticket, which is then squashed and merged into QA once the ticket is complete.
+The QA environment is then tested first prior to merging QA into production to avoid downtime from breaking changes.</p>

 <h2>Built With</h2>
   <ul>